ant-design/ant-design-pro-site/docs/faq.en-US.md

 ### How do I use Ant Design Pro?

-Please read the document [Getting Started](/docs/getting-started), and Ant Financial users please read [Getting Started (Ants Financial User)] (/docs/getting-start-inner).
+Please read the document [Getting Started](/docs/getting-started), and Ant Financial users please read [Getting Started (Ants Financial User)](/docs/getting-start-inner).

 ### Can I use Ant Design Pro in a production environment?